 "Hospital leaders are seeking empirical data from EHR users to make informed vendor choices, particularly those switching systems or replacing home grown EHRs," said Doug Brown, managing partner of Black Book Rankings, in a statement.
 "Viable EHR vendors are actively supporting their clients past implementation, and demonstrating best-of-breed technologies through innovative solutions."

 [See also: athenahealth topples Epic on KLAS list.]

 Over 22,000 participated in the 2014 polls of EHR client experience in a sweeping five month study.
 Additionally, 6,000 study participants that have not yet fully implemented enterprise electronic health records provided insight on budgeting, adoption plans, factors driving EHR decisions and vendor awareness.

-Topics: Electronic Health Record (EHR), Quality and Safety, Allscripts, Cerner, Epic, GE Healthcare, Electronic Medical Record (EMR), McKesson, QuadraMed, Siemens, E-prescribing, Accountable care organization (ACO), Health Information Exchange (HIE)
+Topics: Electronic Health Record (EHR), Quality and Safety, Allscripts, Cerner, Epic, GE Healthcare, Electronic Medical Record (EMR), McKesson, QuadraMed, Siemens, E-prescribing, Pharmacy, Accountable care organization (ACO), Health Information Exchange (HIE)